-Warsaw, Poland – The Polish Catholic has released a report admitting that Polish clergymen sexually abused hundreds of children since the 1990’s.
+Warsaw, Poland – The Polish Catholic Church has released a report admitting that Polish clergymen have been guilty of sexual abuse against hundreds of children since the 1990’s.

 This is the first time Poland’s clergy publishes data, stemming from more than 10.000 local parishes. on the issue.
 Covering the period from 1990 to 2018, the study was commissioned by the Episcopal Conference of Poland.
 It found that a total of 624 victims, including nearly 200 under the age of 15, were sexually abused by 382 clergy – who remained unnamed – in the last 28 years.